 Northshore Christian Academy strives to provide properly trained coaches and equipment purchased from sport-approved vendors and facilities, and to make reasonable efforts to see that the extra-curricular program is safe for everyone.
 Nevertheless, sports activity can involve injury to the participants.
 The purpose of this warning is to highlight some of the dangers for particular sports.
 In addition, it is the responsibility of each parent and student to learn about a sport and to inquire of coaches, physicians, athletic director, and other knowledgeable persons about any concerns before participating in a sport.
 Athletic injuries can impair the participant's general physical and mental health.
-Such injuries can include death or serious physical injury and a possibility of emotional injury.
-Injuries can arise from the administration of first aid or failing to follow the game rules, safety, or other team rules.
+Such injuries can arise from the administration of first aid or failing to follow the game rules, safety, or other team rules.
 Transportation to and from a practice or a game/meet/event also involves risks.